AdobeDocs/journey-optimizer.nl-NL/help/using/email/content-from-scratch.md

    <!--Once placed in the email, you cannot move nor remove your components unless there is already a content component or a fragment placed inside.
 This is not true in AJO - TBC?-->

-1. Zoveel toevoegen **[!UICONTROL Structure components]** en bewerk de instellingen in het daarvoor bestemde venster aan de rechterkant.
+1. Zoveel toevoegen **[!UICONTROL Structures]** en bewerk de instellingen in het daarvoor bestemde venster aan de rechterkant.

    ![](assets/email_designer_structure_components.png)